-Revenue in Lieu of Taxes increased in comparison with the prior fiscal year.
-This increase is the result of the School District receiving an increase in revenues from Facebook in comparison with the prior fiscal year.
+Miscellaneous revenue decreased significantly in comparison with the prior fiscal year.
+This decrease is primarily the result of the School District receiving donations from Facebook and Licking County in the prior fiscal year.

-Miscellaneous Revenue increased significantly in comparison with the prior fiscal year.
-This increase is the result of increases in grant money received from Facebook.
+Non-instructional services decreased significantly in comparison with the prior fiscal year.
+This decrease is primarily the result of a decrease in food service expenditures incurred due to the COVID-19 pandemic.